kendevco/foliomark5/README.md

 This repository is public as a way to give back to the Payload CMS community.
 Feel free to explore, fork, or submit pull requests if you find ways to improve the project or have suggestions.

-## Prison Book Log
+## Book Log

-One of the unique features of this site is the Prison Book Log, a personal project documenting my reading journey.
+One of the unique features of this site is the Book Log, a personal project documenting my reading journey.
 This feature showcases:

 - Custom Payload collection for book entries
 - Detailed logging including read dates and personal reflections